Vacation Planning Tips for the Best Savings

 Put aside money during the year

 Try to put aside a designated amount of money each month.
 For example, you can give up some of your entertainment budget to save for the trip.
-Doing this will prevent you from resorting to using credit cards to book your trip.
+Doing so will prevent you from resorting to using credit cards to book your trip.
 I suggest opening a separate savings account to save for the trip.

 Make an itinerary

 Making plans of your daily activities and restaurants before you leave will help you to stick to a budget and not overspend during the trip.
-This will also help you to figured out total expenses and save up a designated amount of money to cover those expenses.
+This will also help you to figure out total expenses and save up a designated amount of money to cover those expenses.